concinim/wh-acd/annotator_concept_detection.md

 # Concept Detection
 {: #concept_detection}

-The concept detection service detects Unified Medical Language System (UMLS) concepts from unstructured data.
-As of the 2018AA version of the UMLS library, the consumers can elect to have a set of medical codes associated with the umls concepts by specifying the optional configuration parameter to return the medical codes.
-Then, the UMLS concept annotations from concept detection will include the applicable medical codes as metadata within the annotations.
-If a CPT Codes file is referenced in the profile and there is a valid CUI-to-CPT code mapping, the CPT Code value is returned with the concept detected.
+The concept detection service detects medical concepts from unstructured data.
+The service provides concepts based on the Unified Medical Language System (UMLS).
+As of the 2018AA version of the UMLS library, the consumers can elect to have a set of [medical codes](wh-acd?topic=wh-acd-medical_codes#medical_codes) associated with the UMLS concepts by specifying the optional configuration parameter to return the medical codes.
+When medical codes are requested, the UMLS concept annotations from concept detection will include the applicable medical codes as metadata within the annotations.
 {:shortdesc}

-Note that not all of these medical codes are applicable to every concept.
-Applicable codes for a given UMLS concept are based on the vocabulary sources of the surface forms for a given concept.
-A list of applicable medical codes are: NCI, NCI, ICD-9, ICD-10, LOINC, MeSH, RxNorm, and SNOMED CT.
+The concept detection service also supports detection of medical concepts using custom dictionaries.
+See the <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/cartridge-main.html" target="_blank">Domain Expert Tool (DET)</a> for more information on creating custom dictionaries.

 ### Expanded Concepts